Apodini/Apodini/Documentation/Components/Component Protocol Structure.md

   They cannot provide any functionality of their own, but they must eventually lead to one or more `Handler`s.
 - `Handler`s are nodes which expose some functionality to the client.
   All leaves in the `WebService` must be `Handler`s.
+- `IdentifiableHandler`s are handlers which can be uniquely identified within the DSL.